isg32/VoiceBank-Voice-Assited-Banking/README.md

-# Bankist App
+# VAB App

 ## Overview
-The [Bankist](https://659598845827350083ff2e01--imaginative-alpaca-3cbab3.netlify.app/) app is a simple banking application that allows users to log in, view their account balance, check recent transactions, transfer money to other accounts, request a loan, and close their account.
+The [VAB - Voice Assisted Banking](https://659598845827350083ff2e01--imaginative-alpaca-3cbab3.netlify.app/) app is a simple banking application that allows users to log in, view their account balance, check recent transactions, transfer money to other accounts, request a loan, and close their account.
 The application is built using HTML, CSS, and JavaScript

 ## Features That Matter
 1. **Login:** Log in with your username and PIN.
 No room for mistaken credentials.